How to Build an MVP in 2 Weeks (Real Plan, Not Marketing)

 Going solo.
 One developer can build an MVP in two weeks — but it's much harder.
 A team of 2-3 people with complementary skills (frontend, backend, design) moves dramatically faster.

-- Days 1-5: Core development with daily progress updates
+- Days 3-8: Core feature development with daily progress

 Ready to Launch in Two Weeks?